Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Introduction

-Note that the unfolding step is nontrivial as the inductive predicates may be recursively defined and the heap is unbounded.
-Therefore, a naive unfolding algorithm for obtaining a complete set of values for the initialization may not terminate.
-In order to obtain the complete set in a finite steps of unfolding, we present a novel {\em least fixed point analysis} for the context-sensitive enumeration.
-In particular, we propose a new abstraction over the symbolic heap locations and accumulate the set of heap locations at each iteration of the unfolding.
-We notice that the upper bound of this set includes {\nil} value, the abstract heap locations of existing objects and the abstract heap locations of the new objects.
-By reasoning about the heap in an existential manner, we show that our analysis for the context-sensitive enumeration is sound, complete and always terminates.

-In summary, we make the following main contributions. \begin{enumerate}[leftmargin=4mm] \item We develop a symbolic execution engine for heap-based programs based on separation logic. \item For efficiency, we present context-sensitive lazy initialization with a {\em least fixed point} analysis to generate valid test inputs during symbolic execution. \item We have implemented the proposed approach as a prototype tool, called Java StarFinder, built on top of Symbolic PathFinder~\cite{Pasareanu:2013:ASE}, to generate test inputs for Java bytecode. \item We have evaluated our tool on a set of Java programs including complex and mutable data structures.
-All generated test inputs are valid and we achieve 99.05\% branch coverage on average. \end{enumerate}
+Surprisingly, there has been limited effort on using separation logic to enhance symbolic execution for test input generation.
+In this work, we start filling this gap.
+Firstly, we propose a novel method for symbolic execution of heap-based programs based on separation logic.
+In particular, we adopt a logic that combines separation logic with existentially quantified variables, inductive predicates and arithmetic which allows us to encode path conditions effectively in heap-based programs.
+Secondly, we enhance our method with {\em context-sensitive} lazy initialization, i.e., we use preconditions written in separation logic to guide the search, and only explore the states that are reachable when the inputs satisfy the preconditions.
+As a result, all generated test inputs are valid.
+In summary, we make the following main contributions. \begin{enumerate}[leftmargin=4mm] \item We develop a symbolic execution engine for heap-based programs based on separation logic. \item For efficiency, we present context-sensitive lazy initialization with a {\em least fixed point} analysis to generate valid test inputs during symbolic execution. \item We have implemented the proposed approach as a tool, called Java StarFinder\footnote{\url{https://github.com/star-finder/jpf-star}}, built on top of Symbolic PathFinder~\cite{Pasareanu:2013:ASE}, to generate test inputs for Java bytecode. \item We have evaluated our tool on a set of Java programs including complex and mutable data structures.
+All generated test inputs are valid and we achieve 98.98\% branch coverage on average. \end{enumerate}